KassieKitsune/PluralQuartz/README.md

 #### Step 4.
 Build & Install Vesktop in Veskforge

-> **_NOTE:_** <i>that the resulting Vesktop build is a signifigantly more modded client as compared to regular Vencord, which has its own advantages but also a few drawbacks.
+> **_NOTE:_** <i> The resulting Vesktop build is a signifigantly more modded client as compared to regular Vencord, which has its own advantages but also a few drawbacks.
 Most notably the way it handles voice and screenshare audio can prove problematic in some cases</i>
 </details>

 ___